HELIS Academy GMP Course

 Through lectures, practical lessons, workshops and guided tours you will get a complete picture of and a good insight into the topics below:

 Introduction to GMP: You will first become acquainted with the principles of Good Manufacturing Practice (GMP).
 This knowledge will be immediately put into practice in order to gain a good insight into the role and importance of GMP.
+(Please note, this module on the first day of the course will be given via eLearning, so not in our facility in Leiden).

 Development process in biotech and the pharmaceutical industry: The different stages of the medicine development process are covered, for instance, the pre-clinical phase, which focuses on dangerous side effects (toxicity), and the various clinical phases in which the drug is tested on humans.
 The commercial production phase will also be discussed.